Parquet Flooring Cost

 gloss parquet flooring

-• If it’s a ground level floor, it must offer resistance to heat loss and ground moisture
+• If it’s a ground level floor, the flooring must offer resistance to heat loss and ground moisture

-You can expect to pay somewhere between £100 and £500 for building regulations approval or £200 to £300 for planning permission if applicable.
+If you do need building regulations approval, expect to pay somewhere between £100 and £500 or for planning permission around £200 to £300 where applicable.
 More information may be found on the Planning Portal.

 FAQs